data1991/data1991/README.md

  I have a degree in Information Systems at UNINASSAU.
  I live in Candeias, Jaboatão dos Guararapes/PE with my parents.
- I am interested in deepening my knowledge in Power BI, Machine Learning, ChatGPT, Games and IoT, to be a future Data Scientist, delving into this mysterious and at the same time fascinating world.
+ I'm deepening my knowledge of everything that involves AI and data, to be a future Data Scientist, delving into this mysterious and at the same time fascinating world.